 This course should be the second science course in the science Regents sequence.
-Earth Science involves the investigation of processes related to the solar system, weather systems, climates, geological formations and geologic history based on observation and measurements.
-Students must successfully complete 1200 minutes of laboratory experience with satisfactory reports on file for Regent's credit.
-Technology, such as computers, is used in the study of topographic maps, meteorology, coordinate systems and measurements.
-Students are required to take the Earth Science Regents examination.
+Students will explore Earth's Place in the Universe (the universe and its stars, Earth and the solar system and the history of planet Earth), Earth's Systems (Earth materials and systems, plate tectonics and large-scale system interactions, the roles of water in Earth's surface processes, weather and climate, and biogeology), and Earth and Human Activity (natural resources, natural hazards, human impact on Earth systems, and global climate change).
+Students must successfully complete 1200 minutes of laboratory experience with satisfactory reports on file as well as 3 state required labs for Regent's credit.
+Students are required to take the Earth and Space Sciences Regents examination.
 This course meets a Physical Setting science graduation requirement.